CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

 3. **Visualize results** dialog opens.
 Select **Continue**.

-   **Visualize results** dialog opens and looks like Power BI Desktop report view.
-This has all the features available in Power BI Desktop report view, you can format the page, select different visuals, format visuals, add filters, etc. We will not be exploring these options on this course.
+   **Visualize results** dialog opens and looks like the Power BI Desktop report view.
+This has all the features available in the Power BI Desktop report view, you can format the page, select different visuals, format visuals, add filters, etc. We will not be exploring these options in this course.

 4. Expand **Data** pane and expand **SQL query 1**.

 5. Select **Supplier\_Name** and **Units fields**.
-Table visual is created.
+A table visual is created.

    ![](../media/lab-06/image011.png)